Deza Cayley graphs from difference sets: Difference sets

+In this section, we give necessary information on difference sets.
+At first, let us recall the definition of a relative difference set.

-\begin{defn} A subset $R$ of $G$ is called a \emph{relative difference set} (\emph{RDS} for short) in $G$ if there exist a normal subgroup~$N$ of~$G$ and a nonnegative integer $\lambda$ such that every element of $G\setminus N$ has exactly $\lambda$ representations in the form $g_1g_2^{-1}$, where $g_1,g_2\in R$, and no non-identity element of~$N$ has such a representation. \end{defn}
+\begin{defn} A subset $R$ of $G$ is called a \emph{relative difference set} (\emph{RDS} for short) in $G$ if there exist a subgroup~$N$ of~$G$ and a nonnegative integer $\lambda$ such that every element of $G\setminus N$ has exactly $\lambda$ representations in the form $g_1g_2^{-1}$, where $g_1,g_2\in R$, and no non-identity element of~$N$ has such a representation. \end{defn}

 The subgroup~$N$ and the numbers $(m,n,k,\lambda)$, where $m=|G:N|$, $n=|N|$, and $k=|R|$, are called the \emph{forbidden subgroup} and \emph{parameters} of~$R$, respectively.
 The RDS $R$ is said to be \emph{nontrivial} if $2\leq |R|\leq |G|-2$.
 The latter implies that $\lambda>0$ and $m>1$.
-It is easy to check that $R$ contains at most one element from each $N$-coset.
-If $R$ contains exactly one element from each $N$-coset, i.e. $R$ is a transversal for $N$ in $G$, then $R$ is said to be \emph{semiregular}.
+It is easy to check that $R$ contains at most one element from each right $N$-coset.
+If $R$ contains exactly one element from each right $N$-coset, i.e. $R$ is a right transversal for $N$ in $G$, then $R$ is said to be \emph{semiregular}.
 In this case, $m=k=\lambda n$.

 If $N$ is trivial, then $R$ is called a \emph{difference set} (\emph{DS} for short).
 If $R$ is a DS, then the parameters of $R$ are written as~$(v,k,\lambda)$, where $v=|G|$.
+It is well-known that if $R$ is a DS in~$A$ with parameters~$(v,k,\lambda)$, then $(A\setminus R)$ is a DS in~$A$ with parameters

 An RDS is a special case of a divisible difference set which can be considered as a Cayley object, i.e. a combinatorial object having a regular subgroup in its automorphism group, in the class of divisible designs.
 For a background of DSs and RDSs, we refer the readers to~\cite[Section~VI]{BJL} and~\cite{Pott2}, respectively.